bprashan/bprashan-applications.security.confidential-computing.tdx.tools.public/full-disk-encryption/README.md

         - creates a LUKS2 encrypted partition using a hardcoded dummy key,
         - formats the partitions,
         - fills the encrypted partition with data from the base image TD<sub>B</sub> and FDE binaries,
-        - enrolls dummy parameters about the ITA KBS, the TD boot mode `GET_QUOTE`, and PR_KR into an OVMF image.
+        - enrolls the TD boot mode `GET_QUOTE`, and PK_KR into an OVMF image.

-        In a later step, the dummy key for the LUKS2 partition and the dummy ITA KBS parameters are replaced by actual values.
+        In a later step, the dummy key for the LUKS2 partition is replaced by actual key.
         Note that changing OVMF variables does not change TD measurements.

         Script will print the updated OVMF file path and the updated encrypted image path.
+This OVMF file will be used for both GET_QUOTE (step 4) and TD_FDE_BOOT (runtime) modes.

         Example output:
         ```